gobha-me/oci-tool/README.md

+### DEPENDACIES
+Attempted to have this only require few dependacies (libraries) and be mostly header only for external stuff.
+This failed with SHA256 digest validation.
+If someone knows of a good one, that works I am all ears. until then ensure libbotan-2 (dev) is installed.

 ### BUILD
 Building is simple, quick and dirty, spent to much time trying to get cmake to work for this simple build.
 Will circle back when have the time
 ```